-- 2. For each system ID, call listMigrationTarget and check that it is an available target. - If the system ID is an available target, call system.scheduleSPMigration. - If it is not an available target, skip the system.
+- 2. For each system ID, call listMigrationTarget and check that the desired target product is available. - ° If the system ID has an available target, call system.scheduleSPMigration. - If the desired target is not available, skip the system.

 Adapt this template for your environment: